bengfarrell/rgf-blog/content/blog/2013-04-19-meadow-of-love-absinthe-superieure.md

  _[![Meadow of Love 01](http://s3.amazonaws.com/thegourmez-wpmedia/2013/04/Meadow-of-Love-01.jpg)](http://www.thegourmez.com/2013/04/meadow-of-love-absinthe-superieure/meadow-of-love-01/)_

-Let's be real -- Meadow of Love is a very hippie name for a spirit.
-And let me be realer -- hippie names speak my language.
+Let's be real—Meadow of Love is a very hippie name for a spirit.
+And let me be realer—hippie names speak my language.
 I went to college in Santa Cruz, people.
 I'm not an ideal hippie myself, but the culture is part of my lifeblood.
 Meadow of Love is made in a pot still with grand wormwood, anise, florence fennel, roman wormwood, hyssop, lemon balm, and violet.
 I haven't even uncorked the bottle and I'm already wishing I had patchouli lip balm on and was lazing among the wildflowers, enjoying a Pacific Ocean sunset from the sun-drenched Oakes Lawn at UCSC.

 [![meadow of love 02](http://s3.amazonaws.com/thegourmez-wpmedia/2013/04/meadow-of-love-02.jpg)](http://www.thegourmez.com/2013/04/meadow-of-love-absinthe-superieure/meadow-of-love-02/)